kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 ## General Observations

-Code is generally well-structured and readable.
-The project has been committed to GitHub and all 107 unit tests pass.
+Code is generally well structured and readable.
+The Github linked project is easy and successful to set up.
+The reviewer observed that he did not encounter any errors in the tests that would have required the project to fail.

 # Final Conclusion

 The project provides the functionality described in the grant application and milestone acceptance criteria.
-**The reviewer spent a significant amount of time understanding the usefulness of the project and the its features.
-The reviewer thus draws the OP's attention to the need to improve the general documentation of the project and its modules during the next milestones.**

-In the reviewer's opinion, this submission should PASS with Notes
+It also meets the standards required by the CRDAO.
+Thus, in the reviewer's opinion, this submission should PASS.

 # Recommendation